menegroth/menegroth.github.io/primitive-quendian-to-common-eldarin.sc.md

 The consonant `s`, with voiced allophone `z`, existed in Primitive Quendian but did not fit into any of the series (VT46).

 `j` was a consonantal y-sound. `h` may have been a voiced velar spirant.
-In the Etymologies, Tolkien used `ʒ` (ezh) where in War of the Jewels he used `h`.
-Since Primitive Quendian was a reconstructed language inside the mythos, the exact nature of this sound cannot be determined with certainty.
+In the Etymologies, Tolkien used `ʒ` (ezh) for this sound where in War of the Jewels he used `h`.
+Since Primitive Quendian was a reconstructed language even inside the mythos, the exact nature of this sound cannot be determined with certainty.

 ## Changes Between Primitive Quendian and Common Eldarin